io-gui/io/docs/tsdoc/classes/EventDispatcher.md

 ▸ **dispose**(): `void`

-Disconnects all event listeners and removes all references.
+Disconnects all event listeners and removes all references for garbage collection.
-Use this when node is no longer needed.
+Use this when node is discarded.

 #### Returns